infinum/frontend-handbook/Frontend/Testing.md

 more important because software malfunctioning can endanger people.
 In 1985 several patients died of radiation overdose resulted from a race condition in code.
 In 1994 aeroplane crashed due to bug killing 264 people.
-Same year helicopter crashed and killed 29 people because flying system went down.
+Same year, a helicopter crashed and killed 29 people because flying system went down.
 The list goes on.

 Maybe you are thinking now doing small projects or projects that cannot put anyone in danger